artiombuga/artiombuga/README.md

 I'm a first year student at USM in Moldova, passionate to develop my career in the IT world with the help of Java

 - 👨‍🎓 I’m currently working on my Java Studies
+- ⭐ Completed an Internship in Java Development @Endava in June 2023
-- 🌱 I’m currently an intern @Endava
+- 🌱 I’m currently working @Cedacri International

 <!-- ### Education & Certifications -->